quintel/merit/README.md

 participants **green**, **orange** and **red** respectively in the Merit Order table.

-## Diagnostic output

-Admin users of this module have the possibility to extract extra information from the Merit Order calculations.

-The following quantities are outputted **for every datapoint**:

-* total demand
-* price of electricity
-* load of **each** participant

 ## Load Profile

 For each **must_run** and **volatile** participant a **normalized** load profile has to be defined in the merit order module.
-Also, the **total demand** needs to have a load profile defined.
+Also, the **demand** needs to have a load profile defined.

 #### Definition